DevSecOpsSamples/eks-gpu-autoscaling/README.md

 | Prometheus Adapter | 2.5.1   |  |
 | Grafana            | 6.24.1  |  |

-## Prequisets
+## Prerequisites

-The EKS Blueprint is used for minimum steps for EKS cluter and add-on.
+The EKS Blueprint is used for minimum steps for EKS cluster and add-on.

 [Create a cluster with EKS Blueprint](./cdk/README.md):